Skip to content

 All warfare is based on deception.

 Whenever you make an error in execution, it’s either due to bad technique or insufficient information.
-You can correct bad technique through training, but if you got the incorrect information, then there is a possibility that you have been deceived.
+You can correct bad techniques through training, but if you get the incorrect information, then there is a possibility that you have been deceived.

-If you can make someone think you have (or don’t have) something that influences their actions, this is a powerful advantage.
+This is a powerful advantage if you can make someone think you have (or don’t) something that influences their actions.
 In this way, you can lull your opponents into situations where they believe they’re strong but are weak.
 Likewise, you can prevent them from making strong moves on to your position because they believe you’re stronger when the reality is that they’d crush you.

 sun tzu are of war quotes "Hence, when able to attack, we must seem unable; when using our forces, we must seem inactive; when we are near, we must make the enemy believe we are far away; when far away, we must make him believe we are near."